blockbridge/blockbridge-simulator/README.md

 ### Management CLI

 Use the [Blockbridge Command Line Tools (See 'Use The Tools')](http://www.blockbridge.com/trial/) for management via the command line.
 The CLI is available for both Linux and Windows.
+After installing the CLI, you can login via command line.

 ````
 $ bb auth login